 This means that whatever upsets us most is a gift of gold.

-The things that trigger us are reminders.
-They remind us of our priorities.
-No matter what anybody else might say we should care about or ignore, they show us what we really do care about most.
-They show us who we are.
-They show us who we most want to become: the opposite of whatever has happened.
+The things that trigger us remind us of our priorities.
+No matter what anybody else says, they show us who we are, what we care about, who we most want to become.

-And as Carl Jung then said,
+Then, as Carl Jung said,

 “I am not what happened to me I am what I choose to become.”